corrados/edrumulus/README.md

 [![PlatformIO CI](https://github.com/corrados/edrumulus/actions/workflows/main.yml/badge.svg)](https://github.com/corrados/edrumulus/actions/workflows/main.yml)

-The aim of the **Edrumulus** project is to create a high quality Open Source e-drum trigger module software which runs on a micro processor.
+**Edrumulus** is a high quality Open Source e-drum trigger module software which runs on a micro processor.

 It shall fulfill the following specifications:
 - The trigger performance shall be similar to the Roland TD-27.
 - Overall latency should be as small as possible.
 The goal is to achieve a latency < 10 ms.
 - The required analog front end design shall be as simple as possible using the fewest number of